youkeyao/Rushing-Ball/README.md

-# Rushing-Ball
+# Drag the ball to the hole!
-Drag the ball to the hole!
+An easy game made by pygame.